metio/terraform-provider-k8s/docs/data-sources/cilium_io_cilium_bgp_peering_policy_v2alpha1.md

 - `peer_address` (String) PeerAddress is the IP address of the peer.
 This must be in CIDR notation and use a /32 to express a single host.
 - `peer_asn` (Number) PeerASN is the ASN of the peer BGP router.
 Supports extended 32bit ASNs
 - `peer_port` (Number) PeerPort is the TCP port of the peer.
 1-65535 is the range of valid port numbers that can be specified.
 If unset, defaults to 179.

+<a id="nestedatt--spec--virtual_routers--neighbors--advertised_path_attributes"></a>
+### Nested Schema for `spec.virtual_routers.neighbors.peer_port`

+Read-Only:

+- `communities` (Attributes) Communities defines a set of community values advertised in the supported BGP Communities path attributes.
+If nil / not set, no BGP Communities path attribute will be advertised. (see [below for nested schema](#nestedatt--spec--virtual_routers--neighbors--peer_port--communities))
+- `local_preference` (Number) LocalPreference defines the preference value advertised in the BGP Local Preference path attribute.
+As Local Preference is only valid for iBGP peers, this value will be ignored for eBGP peers (no Local Preference path attribute will be advertised).
+If nil / not set, the default Local Preference of 100 will be advertised in the Local Preference path attribute for iBGP peers.
+- `selector` (Attributes) Selector selects a group of objects of the SelectorType resulting into routes that will be announced with the configured Attributes.
+If nil / not set, all objects of the SelectorType are selected. (see [below for nested schema](#nestedatt--spec--virtual_routers--neighbors--peer_port--selector))
+- `selector_type` (String) SelectorType defines the object type on which the Selector applies: - For 'PodCIDR' the Selector matches k8s CiliumNode resources (path attributes apply to routes announced for PodCIDRs of selected CiliumNodes.
+Only affects routes of cluster scope / Kubernetes IPAM CIDRs, not Multi-Pool IPAM CIDRs. - For 'CiliumLoadBalancerIPPool' the Selector matches CiliumLoadBalancerIPPool custom resources (path attributes apply to routes announced for selected CiliumLoadBalancerIPPools).

+<a id="nestedatt--spec--virtual_routers--neighbors--peer_port--communities"></a>
+### Nested Schema for `spec.virtual_routers.neighbors.peer_port.communities`

+Read-Only:

+- `large` (List of String) Large holds a list of the BGP Large Communities Attribute (RFC 8092) values.
+- `standard` (List of String) Standard holds a list of 'standard' 32-bit BGP Communities Attribute (RFC 1997) values.

+<a id="nestedatt--spec--virtual_routers--neighbors--peer_port--selector"></a>
+### Nested Schema for `spec.virtual_routers.neighbors.peer_port.selector`

+Read-Only:

+- `match_expressions` (Attributes List) matchExpressions is a list of label selector requirements.
+The requirements are ANDed. (see [below for nested schema](#nestedatt--spec--virtual_routers--neighbors--peer_port--selector--match_expressions))
+- `match_labels` (Map of String) matchLabels is a map of {key,value} pairs.
+A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is 'key', the operator is 'In', and the values array contains only 'value'.
+The requirements are ANDed.

+<a id="nestedatt--spec--virtual_routers--neighbors--peer_port--selector--match_expressions"></a>
+### Nested Schema for `spec.virtual_routers.neighbors.peer_port.selector.match_labels`

+Read-Only:

+- `key` (String) key is the label key that the selector applies to.
+- `operator` (String) operator represents a key's relationship to a set of values.
+Valid operators are In, NotIn, Exists and DoesNotExist.
+- `values` (List of String) values is an array of string values.
+If the operator is In or NotIn, the values array must be non-empty.
+If the operator is Exists or DoesNotExist, the values array must be empty.
+This array is replaced during a strategic merge patch.

 <a id="nestedatt--spec--virtual_routers--neighbors--families"></a>
 ### Nested Schema for `spec.virtual_routers.neighbors.peer_port`